2023 Alaska high-altitude object: Recovery operations

 The object landed on the frozen sea off Deadhorse, near the Prudhoe Bay Oil Field, in the territorial waters of the United States.
 A Department of Defense official said it broke into pieces.

-The U.S. Navy, U.S. Coast Guard and FBI are participating in efforts to recover the object.
+The U.S. Navy, U.S. Coast Guard and FBI participated in efforts to recover the object.
 Search and rescue aircraft such as the CH-47 Chinook, HC-130 and HH-60 Pave Hawk were used in the effort.

 It remains unclear who owned the object.
 On February 11, U.S. Northern Command said they had no new information to share about the "capabilities, purpose or origin" of the object, and that recovery operations continued but were affected by Arctic weather conditions, such as wind chill, snow and limited daylight hours.
 A Pentagon spokesman said on the same day that recovery teams were collecting the debris on top of the ice.
 U.S. divers and unmanned underwater vehicles retrieved additional debris.

 On February 18, 2023, it was reported that the search had been abandoned.